CarBikeBhp

 BS-VI Stage 2 Emission Norms

-In a bid to clean the air, India is now enforcing BS-VI Stage 2 norms for petrol and diesel vehicles.
+In an effort to improve air quality, India is now enforcing BS-VI Stage 2 emission norms for petrol and diesel vehicles.

 • Real Driving Emission (RDE) testing mandatory